SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (C) in a continuous water‑overflow thaw tank or spray system in such a manner that the temperature in any part of the fish does not exceed 45 degrees fahrenheit.

-(2) When a thaw tank is used, fish should not remain in the tank longer than one‑half hour after they are completely defrosted.
+(2) When a thaw tank is used, fish shall not remain in the tank longer than one‑half hour after they are completely defrosted.

-(4) After thawing, fish shall be washed thoroughly with a vigorous water spray or a continuous waterflow system.
+(4) After thawing, fish shall be washed with a water spray or a continuous waterflow system.

 (c) Presmoking operation

-(2) After the evisceration process, the fish (including the body cavity) shall be thoroughly washed with a vigorous water spray or a continuous waterflow system.
+(2) After evisceration, the fish (including the body cavity) shall be washed with a water spray or a continuous waterflow system.

 (3) All fish shall be dry‑salted at a temperature not to exceed 38 degrees fahrenheit throughout the fish, or shall be brined in such a manner that the temperature of the fish and the brine: